Cell-Free XL-MIMO Meets Multi-Agent Reinforcement Learning: Architectures, Challenges, and Future Directions: System Architecture of Multi-agent Cell-Free XL-MIMO

 \subsection{Multi-agent Reinforcement Learning}

 MARL, a subfield of artificial intelligence, has been widely used in real-world scenarios focusing on the interaction with the environment and multiple agents.
 Extending from a single-agent domain to a multi-agent environment, this method arises from the need to develop intelligent systems that can interact with other intelligent agents in complex and dynamic environments.
 It combines the principles of RL, game theory, and multi-agent systems to enable agents to learn how to interact with other agents and the environment to achieve their goals \cite{[5]}.
 The main idea behind MARL is to model the behavior of a group of agents that can cooperate, compete, and even negotiate.
 More intuitively, different training schemes, e.g., fully decentralized, fully centralized, and centralized training and decentralized execution (CTDE), are considered as promising paradigms to adapt to different environments.
-Furthermore, the existing MARL algorithms can be divided into three categories: \begin{itemize} \item[$\bullet$] \emph{Value decomposition (VD)} \end{itemize}
+Furthermore, the existing MARL algorithms can be divided into three categories. \begin{itemize} \item[$\bullet$] \emph{Value Decomposition} \end{itemize}

-\textbf{\emph{VD-based}} algorithms are usually based on value functions, i.e., \emph{Deep Recurrent Q-Network}, to decompose value functions into local value functions for agents, so as to deal with the interaction between multiple agents.
+Value decomposition (VD) based algorithms are usually based on value functions, i.e., \emph{Deep Recurrent Q-Network}, to decompose value functions into local value functions for agents, so as to deal with the interaction between multiple agents.
 This type of algorithm usually combines the actions and states of multiple agents as global states, and then uses single-agent algorithms such as \emph{Q-learning} to learn local value functions.